Chicks & Ducklings

 • Emails are preferred, and we can answer questions more readily this way as well.

-• We show poultry and breed towards the Standard of Perfection, but we cannot guarantee show quality with the poultry, waterfowl or hatching eggs.
+• We show poultry and breed towards the Standard of Perfection, but we cannot guarantee show quality with the poultry, waterfowl, or hatching eggs.

 • See our price/breed list for more information.